Due to the high call volume, our response time is longer than normal. Thank you for your patience as we return calls as quickly as possible.

 - Keep us updated if your contact information or household information changes.

-- Program staff will call you when there is an opening to come in for an intake.
+- Program staff will call you when there is an opening.

 Which housing programs are participating in Coordinated Housing Access?